bkataru/bkataru/README.md

 ---

+I'm a:
-I'm a physics and mathematics graduate with a bent for computing in constant pursuit of mastery over the machine at all levels of abstraction.
-I'm also a big-time fanboy of robust, scalable engineering and fast execution speeds.
+- physics grad with a bent for all things computing
+- student in constant pursuit of mastery over the machine at all levels of abstraction
+- big-time fanboy of robust, scalable engineering, and fast execution speeds

 I previously worked on:
 - hacking together methods and tools for computational physics in neutrino phenomenology.